MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step2.md

 3. Note the information on the **Quick start** page that automatically opens the first time you connect to the service.
 You can come back to this later.
 For this tutorial, click **Global policy** to open the **Policy: Global** blade.
 This blade automatically opens for subsequent connections to the service and it displays the default Information Protection policy that's automatically created for your tenant:

     - Labels for classification: **Personal**, **Public**, **General**, **Confidential**, and **Highly Confidential**.
-The last two labels expand to show sub-labels: **All Employees** and **Anyone (not protected)**, providing examples of how a classification can have subcategories.
+The last two labels expand to show sub-labels that include **All Employees** and **Anyone (not protected)**, providing examples of how a classification can have subcategories.

        > [!NOTE]
        > Your default policy might look slightly different from one in this tutorial.
 For example, you have a label named **Internal** rather than **General**, and **Secret** rather than **Highly Confidential**.
-If that's the case, you're probably using an older version of the default policy.
+Or you have an extra sub-label named **Recipients Only**.
+This is because there are different versions of the default policy, depending on when it was created for your tenant.
 Or, you might have edited it yourself, before you started the tutorial.
        >
        > If your default policy looks different, you can still use this tutorial, but be aware of these changes when you use the instructions and pictures that follow.
 If you want to modify your default policy so that it matches the current default policy, see [The default Azure Information Protection policy](../deploy-use/configure-policy-default.md).

-    - With the default configuration, some labels do not have visual markings configured (such as footer, header, watermark).
+    - With the default configuration, some labels do not have visual markings configured (such as a footer, header, watermark).
 Depending on your default policy, some labels might have protection set, or not.
+As an example:

     ![Azure Information Protection quick start tutorial step 3 - default policy](../media/info-protect-policy-default-labelsv2.png)